Distinguishing Phylogenetic Level-2 Networks with Quartets and Inter-Taxon Quartet Distances: Displayed quartet metric of a phylogenetic network

 Let $N$ be a semi-directed network on four leaves $\{x,y,z,w\}$, i.e., a quarnet, (possibly a tree).
 Then, the first step in generalizing the quartet metric is to use the set $\T (N)$ of quartet trees displayed by $N$, accounting for their multiplicities, to obtain

-That is, the $\rhotilde_{xy}$-value for a pair of leaves~$(x,y)$ of a quarnet~$N$ is simply the average $\rho_{xy}$-values for all the quartet trees $N$ displays, weighted by multiplicity.
+That is, the $\rhotilde_{xy}$-value for a pair of leaves~$(x,y)$ of a quarnet~$N$ is simply the average $\rho_{xy}$-values for all the quartet trees that $N$ displays, weighted by multiplicity.
 If $N$ is a quartet tree, this reduces to~\cref{eq:rho_tree}.
-It is also easy to check that this extension coincides exactly with the $\rho$-values used for NANUQ \cite{allman2019nanuq} in the case the quarnet is level-1.
+In case the quarnet is strictly level-1, we obtain that $\mu (N) =2$ and $\mu (T, N) = 1$, resulting in $\rho$-values of either $1/2$ or $1$.
+This exactly coincides with the $\rho$-values used for NANUQ \cite{allman2019nanuq}.

 \Cref{fig:rhodistance_tilde} illustrates pairwise $\rhotilde$-values for several outer-labeled planar, galled quarnets.
-For a quarnet to be galled, every hybrid node must be parental to a leaf, but otherwise the hybrid nodes may be chosen arbitrarily in these examples.
+For a quarnet to be galled, every hybrid node must be parental to a leaf, but otherwise the hybrid nodes may be chosen arbitrarily in these examples, as long as their choice results in a valid semi-directed network.
+Thus, for the quarnet in the second column of \cref{fig:rhodistance_tilde}, exactly one of $\{x, y, z, w\}$ needs to be a hybrid, whereas for the third column exactly one of $\{x, y\}$ and one of $\{z,w\}$ need to be hybrids.
+As an example, note that --- independent of the choice of hybrids --- the quarnet in the third column displays the quartet $xy|zw$ with multiplicity~3, the quartet $xz|yw$ with multiplicity~1, and the quartet $xw|yz$ with multiplicity~0, resulting in the shown $\rhotilde$-values of $1 / 4$, $3/ 4$ and $1$.
 Because contracting a 2-blob, or contracting either a 3-blob or a 3-cycle within a blob to a node, has no impact on displayed tree topologies, the values of $\rhotilde$ hold slightly more generally.

 As was the case for phylogenetic trees, this newly defined $\rhotilde$ gives rise to a metric on the leaf set of an $n$-leaf semi-directed network.
 Recall that $N|_{xyzw}$ is the induced quarnet on the leaf set $\{x,y,z,w\}$ of a semi-directed network $N$. \begin{definition}[Displayed quartet metric] Let $N$ be a semi-directed network on leaf set $X$ with $n = |X| \geq 4$.
 For any pair of leaves $x \neq y$ of $X$ we let